 While Downtown is conveniently located near the Riverfront Parks, Eddie Durham Park, and the Courthouse Square, these public spaces could use more/better amenities to serve their users, especially as Downtown's resident population grows.
-The amenities below are key community desires and should be accommodated within public spaces throughout Downtown.
+The amenities below are key community desires and should be accommodated within public spaces throughout Downtown as new or expanded amenities.